rtCamp/Frappe-Manager/docs/reference/migrations.md

 Both are **version-aware**: FM records the version each one is migrated to and only runs the migrations newer than that.

 !!! important "A bare `fm migrate` touches no bench"
     `fm migrate` with no arguments migrates only the FM infrastructure.
-Benches are never migrated implicitly: name one, or pass `--all-benches`.
+Benches are never migrated implicitly: name one, or name `all` for every bench FM manages.

     Naming a bench migrates the infrastructure too, if it is behind.